 Inevitably, the self-inflicted death of a 10-year-old boy created a lot of interest in the media, even more so because Harry was related to Simply Red vocalist Mick Hucknall.
-In Parliament, Theresa May (left), currently soon-to-be Prime Minister, but who in 2010 was Shadow Leader of the House of Commons, warned of the dangers of ADHD drugs: “They are powerful prescription drugs and we don’t know what their long-term effects on a child will be.”
+In Parliament, Theresa May (right), who in 2010 was Shadow Leader of the House of Commons, warned of the dangers of ADHD drugs: “They are powerful prescription drugs and we don’t know what their long-term effects on a child will be.”
 She related the story of a six-year-old on Ritalin.
 “He experienced low moods and marked depression and tried to throw himself out of a window within two months of starting treatment.
 He only recovered once the drug had been withdrawn.”

 14-year-old Ashley Banks (right), from South Yorkshire, died by hanging in 2013.
 At his inquest, Ashley’s mother talked about his medication for ADHD: “His behaviour improved when he took his medication correctly…When Ashley was not taking his medication correctly he wrote a letter detailing how unhappy he felt and stating he wanted to harm himself.
 But medical professionals said the depression was a side-effect of his medication and changed the dose.”

 15-year-old Joshua Maddox (left), from the West Midlands, hanged himself in 2014.
 He had been diagnosed with ADHD and autism, and had transferred to another school after being bullied.
 At Joshua’s inquest, a clinical psychologist said that “his ADHD was complicated and difficult to manage,” while his family considered that his medication for ADHD, which had been changed shortly before his death, “was not working.”